mfaizan01-code/mfaizan01-code/README.md

 **Ask me about**

 I'm an entry-level Data Analyst with a year of experience in data analytics and reporting.
-Skilled in Excel, SQL, and Power BI, zzI turn data into insights that drive decision-making.
+Skilled in Excel, SQL, and Power BI, I turn data into insights that drive decision-making.
 My background in Mathematics enhances my analytical approach, combining critical thinking with data-driven solutions.
 I’m eager to contribute to a dynamic team, continue learning, and grow in the field of data analysis.

-Skills: Data Entry, Data Analysis, Reporting Tools: MS Excel, SQL, Power BI
+Skills: Data Entry, Data Analysis, Reporting
+Tools: MS Excel, SQL, Power BI

   _________________________________________________________________________________________________________________________________________________________________________